mooore-digital/magento2-module-wordpress-integration-cms/README.md

 ### LESS (Magento)

-The LESS version is not available via the traditional options.
-As we feel you must not load the styles on all pages.
+The LESS version is not available via the traditional options, as we feel you must not load the styles on all pages.

-If you feel the need to use it directly in your theme import the css file.
+If you feel the need to use it directly in your theme, import the css file.

 _We are working on a LESS version._